Topical Treatments for Eczema

 By dampening down the immune system, these drugs help to slow down the release of calcineurin.
-They’re used to help prevent flare ups of eczema and are only available on prescription from your doctor or dermatologist.
+They’re used to help prevent flare ups of eczema and a prescription medication only available from your doctor or dermatologist.

 Topical Calcineurin Inhibitor Side Effects

-Around half of all people using topical calcineurin inhibitors experience burning, itching, tingling or redness of the skin that’s being treated.
+Around half of all people using topical calcineurin inhibitors find that they irritate the skin, causing burning, itching, tingling or redness of the area that’s being treated.
 These side effects usually disappear after about a week of continuing with the treatment as the skin gets used to it.

 Unlike corticosteroids, calcineurin inhibitors don’t cause a thinning, lightening or darkening of the skin and therefore may be better suited to you if your eczema is on your face or you cannot tolerate corticosteroid creams and ointments.